 Your approval rate will drop if scammers continue to try and decline these cards via the checkout process as an evaluation for stolen cards.
 This means that strong fraud prevention procedures must be followed, and repeated payment attempts must be stopped.

-How to Handle These Messages
+How to Handle Pick Up Card Messages?

 Cease Transaction Immediately